emilys11/emilys11/README.md

 - 👋 Hi, I’m @emilys11
 - 👀 I’m interested in making games!
-- 🌱 I’m currently learning Java games development!
+- 🌱 I’m currently learning Java games development and Unity!

 <!---
 emilys11/emilys11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.